Qingqing-Yang-177/Qingqing-Yang-177.github.io/index.md

 - **Computational Neuroscience:** neural geometry, neural dynamics
 - **Applied Machine Learning:** reinforcement learning, ANNs, Bayesian Inferences, model interpretability

 I love computational modeling in general.
-I question how metal computation is realized to perform complex functions among human and machines, and how the understanding of each aspect benefit the other one.
+I question how metal computation is realized to perform complex functions among human and machines, and how the deepened understanding of each aspect benefit each other.

 ---
 ### Work Experience